Av0cat0/Motion-Detector-With-Blurring/README.md

 ## Overview

 This system implements a **3-process pipeline** for real-time video analysis with motion detection and selective blurring.
-The architecture follows professional software engineering principles with proper separation of concerns, error handling, and performance optimization.
+The architecture follows software engineering principles with proper separation of concerns, error handling, and performance optimization.

 ## Architecture